Cyphound/device_xiaomi_renoir-miuicamera/README.md

 # android_device_xiaomi_renoir-miuicamera

-Prebuilt stock MIUI Camera for Xiaomi 11 Lite (renoir), to include in custom ROM builds.
+Prebuilt stock MIUI Camera for Xiaomi 11 Lite 5G (renoir), to include in custom ROM builds.

-Extracted from renoir MIUI package.
+Extracted from renoir MIUI package. (refer proprietary-files.txt for version).

 ### How to use?